- CHANGE OF STUDENT INFORMATION

 GSW students must use RAIN to access their final and midterm grades.

 Your grades are posted on RAIN.
 After logging onto RAIN, choose Student Services and Financial Aid then click on Student Records.
 After choosing final or midterm grades, select the semester in which you want to view your grades.

-You can locate your GPA on your GSW transcript located on RAIN.
-You may also come by the Registrar's office with appropriate identification.
-We cannot give out GPAs over the telephone or over email.
+You can locate your GPA on your unofficial GSW transcript located on RAIN.
+GPAs cannot be given out over the telephone or over email.

 Click HERE for Grade Point Average definitions.